MicrosoftDocs/dynamics365smb-docs/financials/receivables-how-reconcile-payments-auto-application.md

 For each journal line in the **Payment Reconciliation Journal** window, you can open the **Payment Application** window to see all candidate open entries for the payment and view detailed information for each entry about the data matching that a payment application is based on.
 Here, you can manually apply payments or reapply payments that were applied automatically to a wrong entry.
 For more information, see [How to: Review or Apply Payments After Automatic Application](receivables-how-review-apply-payments-auto-application.md).

+> [!NOTE]
-**Note**: You can start the bank transactions import at the same time as you open the **Payment Reconciliation** Journal window for an existing payment reconciliation journal in the **Payment Reconciliation Journals** window.
+>   You can start the bank transactions import at the same time as you open the **Payment Reconciliation** Journal window for an existing payment reconciliation journal in the **Payment Reconciliation Journals** window.
 The following procedure describes how to import bank transactions into the **Payment Reconciliation Journal** window after you have created a new journal.

 ## To reconcile payments using automatic application
 1. In the top right corner, choose the **Search for Page or Report** icon ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon"), enter **Payment Reconciliation Journals**, and then choose the related link.